ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 uses the TCP Encryption Negotiation Option (ENO) {{?RFC8547}} to negotiate its protocol support.

-QUIC, CurveCP, and MinimalT provide both transport functionality and security functionality.
+QUIC, CurveCP, and MinimaLT provide both transport functionality and security functionality.
 They have a dependencies on running over a framed protocol like UDP, but they add their own layers of reliability and other transport services.
 Thus, an application that uses one of these protocols cannot decouple the security from transport functionality.